List of Madagascar (franchise) characters: Mason and Phil

-McGrath explained that originally their "first scene was just deciphering the code on the shipping label".
+Tom McGrath explained that originally their "first scene was just deciphering the code on the shipping label".
 The crew "got this girl who knew American Sign Language" to give them hand gestures.
 They wanted gestures to be "really frenetic", and "she signed out, 'Tell the tiny pea-brained birds that the sign reads: Ship to...'".
 Afterward, the crew returned to the scene where Mason notes Tom Wolfe's lecture, and she signed "Can we throw our poo at his stupid white suit?"
-Mason is named after legendary British actor James Mason, whose urbane, sophisticated vocal styling is mimicked by Vernon.